adambard/learnxinyminutes-docs/bash.html.markdown

 VARIABLE="Some string"

 # But not like this:
-VARIABLE = "Some string" # Bash will decide that VARIABLE is a command he must execute and give an error because it couldn't be found.
+VARIABLE = "Some string"
+# Bash will decide that VARIABLE is a command it must execute and give an error
+# because it couldn't be found.

 # Using the variable:
 echo $VARIABLE
 echo "$VARIABLE"
-# When you use the variable itself — assign it, export it, or else — you write it's name without $.
+# When you use the variable itself — assign it, export it, or else — you write
+# its name without $.
 If you want to use variable's value, you should use $.

 # Reading a value from input:
 echo "What's your name?"